bakiguher/challenge-card-game-becode/README.md

 # Description

-A basic card game in python.
+A basic card game 4 players in python.
 Must Have Version

 ## Learning Objectives